phayes/cuetag/README.md

 - Consumers **MUST** map to seconds as `t = sample_index / sample_rate`.
 - Multiple CUETAG entries **MAY** exist.
 - Order not guaranteed; consumers **SHOULD** sort by `(START, END)`.
+- CUETAG does not prescribe behavior for overlapping ranges.
+Applications are free to interpret overlaps as appropriate for their domain (e.g., multiple active performers, layered annotations).

 ## 5. Validation & Error Handling